Homological stability for automorphism groups: Examples

 (which can be thought of as a once punctured disc), and any surface

 The simplicial complex $S_n(A,X)$ has vertices the set of morphisms from $X$ to $A\natural X^{\natural n}$, i.e.~the set of isotopy classes of embeddings

 taking the interval $I^+$ in the first boundary component of the cylinder to $J^+$ in $S$, and taking the other boundary component of the cylinder to some other boundary in $S_{(n)}$.
 (See Figure~\ref{braidmorphism} for an example.)
-Such an isotopy class of embeddings is determined by an isotopy class of arcs in $S_{(n)}$ from the mid-point of $J$ to this other boundary component.
-Indeed, such an arc determines such an embedding by picking a neighbourhood of the arc in $S$, and the embedding is unique up to isotopy by the Alexander trick, because the complement of the arc in the cylinder is a disc.
-Likewise, any embedding determines such an arc by taking the image of $\{0\}\x [0,1]$ in $S^1\x [0,1]$.
+Such an isotopy class of embeddings $f$ is determined by the isotopy class of the arc $f(\{0\}\x [0,1])$.
+Indeed, two embeddings $f_1,f_2$ yielding isotopic arcs can be isotoped to have the same image, namely a tubular neighbourhood of one of the arcs, and to agree on $I\cup \{0\}\x [0,1]$.
+Then they can be isotoped to agree on $S^1\x\{0,1\}\cup I$ by the Alexander trick in dimension 1, and then on the whole of $X$ by the Alexander trick in dimension 2 as the complement of $\{0\}\x [0,1]$ in $X$ is a disc.
+Note also that any isotopy class of arcs from the mid-point of $J$ to $\del S_{(n)}\minus \del_0 S_{(n)}$ determines such an embedding by picking a neighbourhood of the arc in $S$.
 More generally, a morphism from $X^{\natural k}$, which is a $k$-legged pair of pants, to $A\natural X^{\natural n}$ is determined by a collection of $k$ embedded disjoint such arcs.

 Note now that for this particular $X$, we have an isomorphism